 Michael Jackson and Kurt Cobain are high-profile cases of substance abuse ending in tragedy.
 However, despite these instances being perfect examples why one should avoid substance abuse, it seems that more and more people are dying from overdoses, especially with drugs like fentanyl.

-Drug Abuse in Los Angeles
+Drug Abuse Treatment Program in Los Angeles

 Drug abuse has reached epidemic levels in the United States.
 Tens of thousands of people are affected by substance use disorder in Los Angeles alone, with drug overdose being the third-leading cause of injury death and premature death.